 Want to know more?

-To make enquiries about your eligibility, please speak with the Aboriginal Student Support unit at the university where you are enrolled.
+- About your eligibility, please speak with the Aboriginal Student Support unit at the university where you are enrolled